adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 This can also help with location in general. bluetooth beacons could be placed in accurately measured locations and can broadcast a continuous signal.
-The strength of this signal can be used to determine proximity to said beacons.
+The strength of this signal and the beacons transmission power can be used to determine proximity to said beacons [src](https://en.wikipedia.org/wiki/Bluetooth_low_energy#Proximity_sensing).
 If enough becaons (3) are placed in range, then a fixed point can be derived using triangulation.

-In areas, like building where GPS may not penetrate, these bluetooth beacons can drastically improve accuracy.
+In areas, like building where GPS may not penetrate, these bluetooth beacons can improve accuracy or at least confirm that a client is in a building.

-The old bluetooth standard is basically a serial cable emulator, basically a replacement for wires;
-Bluetooth LE is radically different, allowing for more passive communication and unreliable data in general.
-Because of this, devices can use less energy by not actively listening and maintaining a connection.
-Overall, Bluetooth LE is better geared for the internet of things and physical web.

 How it Works - The Protocol
 ===========================

 The receiving device passively listens for these signals and then measures RSSI (received signal strength indicator).
-If the RSSI exceeds a certain threshold, the device assumes it's right on top of the beacon.

 ### Programmatic